AnthonissenBert/Notes/Kigo Primecaller.md

-status
+status: Subcontractor
-race
+race: Leonin
-in charge of:
+in charge of: a section of [[Bouldermanes]]

 ---